-He was driving a 69 Toyota 2000GT, one of my favorite models.
+Besides, that wasn’t just a GT.
+That was a 69 Toyota 2000GT.
 “Anyways, I gotta head home, I need a joint and my snuggie immediately.”
 I gave her a quick hug and started towards my car.
-My BMW Cabriolet was my baby and I couldn’t wait to hop in and warm up, first I mustered up the courage to sneak another glance in the pretty boys direction.
+I spotted my cabriolet and dashed towards it, craving the hot gusts of air it would offer in a moment’s time.
+But first I mustered up the courage to sneak another glance in the pretty boy’s direction.
 To my relief and disappointment, he was gone.
 I blew out a huff of warm air into my palms and stepped into the car.
 The feeling he incited brought back a wave of disorienting nostalgia.
 That was the kind of feeling I got as a kid when I experienced my first crush.
 An all encompassing sense that made your skin tingle and your stomach lodge in your throat.
 What the fuck was that?
 Schmaltz and anxiety, I concluded.
 The only feelings I could clearly identify.

 I plugged the auxiliary cord into my phone so I could listen to Pandora.
 I went to the Growlers station and let Mac Demarco go on about his kind of woman.
 Driving at night was always one of my favorite things to do in Tennessee, thanks to the warm lights and the lush landscape.
 While easing to a halt at a stop light, I lit a cigarette and tilted my head back letting out a sigh as I typically do for no damn reason at all.